insected/bobbae_gcp-wiki/Machine-Learning.md

 [Recurrent neural networks](https://www.jeremyjordan.me/introduction-to-recurrent-neural-networks/) are good  for learning from sequential data.

 Recurrent neural networks (RNNs) are used to label, classify, or generate sequences.
 A sequence is a matrix, each row of which is a feature vector and the order of rows matters.
 Labeling a sequence means predicting a class to each feature vector in a sequence.
 Classifying a sequence means predicting a class for the entire sequence.
-Generating a sequence means to output another sequence (of a possibly di erent length) somehow relevant to the input sequence.
+Generating a sequence means to output another sequence (of a possibly dierent length) somehow relevant to the input sequence.

 RNNs are often used in text processing because sentences and texts are naturally sequences of either words/punctuation marks or sequences of characters.
 For the same reason, recurrent neural networks are also used in speech processing.